bzon/errors/README.md

 # errors

-My drop-in replacement for `github.com/pkg/errors`.
+A drop-in replacement for creating errors with OpenCensus instrumentation (OpenTelemetry soon).

+This package also supports the Go 1.13 `errors.As` and `errors.Is` methods.
+Check the examples in Go doc.

 I created this package to help me link the details of my Stackdriver traces with Stackdriver logs.